Skip to main content

 I came here in the early 90s from Texas, chasing a job and ended up staying because of a woman (25 years married last month).
 For that entire 30 years period I've been saying that I'm ready to either go back to Texas or to my family's origins in Louisiana (we've even purchased land in Opelousas).
 Or just move somewhere else!
 Thea, who is from CT, has been resistant mostly because this is where she grew up and her brothers and nieces live here (well, the nieces are in MA now, but you get it).

 So now we're approaching retirement age and the talk is getting more serious.
-I'm not feeling any lowering of resistance to moving away from Thea.
-But now I watch the news about various natural disasters around the country and remind myself that we don't have major huricanes.
+I'm not feeling any reduction in resistance frm Thea to moving away.
+And now I watch the news about various natural disasters around the country and remind myself that we don't have major hurricanes.
 Or tornadoes.
 Or floods.
 Or forest fires.
 Or drought.
-Or searing heat (or winters with enduring bitter cold or deep lake effect snow).
-Or alligators (or mosquitoes or a lot of venomous snakes).
+Or searing heat.
+Or winters with enduring bitter cold or deep lake effect snow.
+Or alligators or mosquitoes or a lot of venomous snakes.

 Generally speaking, our lights are staying on and we can buy gas/heating oil.
 And we still have a local nuke plant (for now) if we go electric.